 Government sponsors have included agencies such as the National Science Foundation and National Institute for Disability and Rehabilitation Research.
 Other sponsors have included the CUBRC Center for Transportation Injury Research, Federal Express, and Praxair Incorporated.

-Affiliated faculty include Batta, He, Walteros, Karwan, Kang, Wu and Murray.
+Affiliated faculty include Batta, Chen, He, Walteros, Karwan, Kang and Murray.

 Perhaps the most significant applications of operations research are in routing and scheduling of goods and services.
 These problems are based on real-world situations found in warehouses, shipping and transportation services.
 Much of the Department’s research in this area has focused on optimizing routing costs in shipping and airline industries via efficient scheduling approaches.
 Some has focused transportation network loading.